AdaCore/gnatstudio/docs/users_guide/navigation.rst

 Ada cross-reference heuristics
 ------------------------------

-GPS provides basic navigation support for Ada, C and C++ sources even in the absence of information coming from the compiler by using a built-in parser, parsing the files both at startup and when they are modified.
+GPS provides basic navigation support for Ada, C, and C++ sources even in the absence of information coming from the compiler by using a built-in parser, parsing the files both at startup and when they are modified.
 This provides basic navigation in simple cases.